 While clearly intended as a jibe at the dangers of speculating in the stock markets, the author picked out October specifically thanks to the events that led to the great depression – which influenced much of his own writing.
 In addition, the great crash of 1987 also took place in October, and saw the Dow drop by 22.6% in a day.
 There’s enough history in October to easily spook the superstitiously minded.

-A lesser known addition to the compendium of October investment blues is an example of a finance policy gone wrong in Canada in 2006.
+A lesser-known addition to the compendium of October investment blues is an example of a finance policy gone wrong in Canada in 2006.
 The ‘Halloween Massacre’s’ macabre name is probably only as gruesome as it sounds if you know your North American finance, or were an investor in income trusts that year.
 But the name Jim Flaherty – the then-Canadian Finance Minister – still sends shivers down many shareholders’ spines.

-On the last day of the month he announced plans to tax all income trusts in a similar manner as corporations, at a rate over 30% on taxable income.
+On the last day of the month, he announced plans to tax all income trusts in a similar manner as corporations, at a rate over 30% on taxable income.
 Income trusts had been a popular investment vehicle in the preceding years, and as a result of the Finance Minister’s Halloween decision, investors, particularly in the Canadian energy sector, lost $35 billion almost overnight.
-Hence the media’s exaggerated (but perhaps contextually accurate) labelling of the decision as a ‘massacre’.
+Hence the media’s exaggerated (but perhaps contextually accurate) labeling of the decision as a ‘massacre’.

 If you’d like to sharpen your skills in finance and investment decision making, why not consider enrolling on the Dual MSc & MA in Finance and Investment from London School of Business and Finance?